Prostitution in the United Kingdom: 19th century

 Public attention was drawn to prostitution in London by William Acton's controversial 1857 book Prostitution, Considered in Its Moral, Social, and Sanitary Aspects.
 It raised concerns that the city was the centre of moral decay in Britain and was infested with diseased prostitutes.
 Acton denounced low wages for women as one of the reasons why they would turn to prostitution, in contrast to the dominant perception among members of the middle and upper classes that women decided to become prostitutes because of an innate lustfulness and sinful nature.

 The Contagious Diseases Acts were introduced in the 1860s, adopting the French system of licensed prostitution, with the goal of minimising venereal disease.
 Prostitutes were subjected to compulsory checks for venereal disease, and imprisonment until cured.
 Young women officially became prostitutes and were trapped for life in the system.
-After a nationwide crusade led by Josephine Butler, legalised prostitution was stopped in 1886 and Butler became a sort of saviour to the girls she helped free.
+After a crusade led by Josephine Butler and the Ladies National Association, legalised prostitution was stopped in 1886 and Butler became a sort of saviour to the girls she helped free.
+From 1875, the International Abolitionist Federation also campaigned to abolish state regulation of prostitution.

 The Criminal Law Amendment Act 1885 made numerous changes that affected prostitution, including criminalising the act of procuring girls for prostitution by administering drugs or intimidation or fraud, suppressing brothels and raising the age of consent for young women from 12 to 16.
 This last provision undercut the supply of young prostitutes who were in highest demand.
 The new moral code meant that respectable men dared not be caught.

 There is also some evidence of homosexual male prostitution in the Victorian period.
 Since homosexuality was illegal at this time, most of the information that we have comes from court cases.
 A few dozen report the closures of gay brothels, or pubs, but the most popular locations were the parks and the streets, particularly those near barracks.